beetbox/beets/docs/plugins/web.rst

 otherwise.)
 A technology called `CORS`_ lets you relax this restriction.

-If you want to use an in-browser client hosted elsewhere (or running from a different server on your machine), set the ``cors`` configuration option to the "origin" (protocol, host, and optional port number) where the client is served.
+If you want to use an in-browser client hosted elsewhere (or running from a different server on your machine), first install the `flask-cors`_ plugin by typing ``pip install flask-cors``.
+Then set the ``cors`` configuration option to the "origin" (protocol, host, and optional port number) where the client is served.
 Or set it to ``'*'`` to enable access from all origins.
 Note that there are security implications if you set the origin to ``'*'``, so please research this before using it.